python-trio/trustme/README.rst

 work with.
 Actually easier, in many cases.

-**What if I want to test how my code handles some bizarre TLS configuration?** Sure, I'm happy to extend the API to give more control over the generated certificates, at least as long as it doesn't turn into a second-rate re-export of everything in `cryptography <https://cryptography.io>`__.
-(If you need a fully general X.509 library, then they do a great job at that.) `Let's talk <https://github.com/python-trio/trustme/issues/new>`__, or send a PR.
+**What if I want to test how my code handles some bizarre TLS configuration?** We think trustme hits a sweet spot of ease-of-use and generality as it is.
+The defaults are carefully chosen to work on all major operating systems and be as fast as possible.
+We don't want to turn trustme into a second-rate re-export of everything in `cryptography <https://cryptography.io>`__.
+If you have more complex needs, consider using them directly, possibly starting from the trustme code.

+**Will you automate installing CA cert into system trust store?** No.
+`mkcert <https://github.com/FiloSottile/mkcert>`__ already does this well, and we would not have anything to add.